 Restoring a partial backup takes less time than restoring a full backup, because there is less data to physically copy.
-See Section 5.1.9, "Partial Backup Options" for information about making partial backups.
+See Section 5.1.9, "Partial Backup and Restore Options" for information about making partial backups.

 Restoring a compressed backup takes more time than restoring an uncompressed backup, because the time needed to uncompress the data is typically greater than any time saved by transferring less data across the network.
 If you need to rearrange your storage to free up enough space to uncompress the backup before restoring it, include that administration work in your estimate of the total time required.
-In an emergency, the time needed to uncompress the backup data before restoring it might be unacceptable. on the database server to hold both the compressed backup and the uncompressed data.
+In an emergency, the time needed to uncompress the backup data before restoring it might be unacceptable.
+There might also be storage issues if there is not enough free space on the database server to hold both the compressed backup and the uncompressed data.
 Thus, the more critical the data is, the more likely that you might choose not to use compression: accepting a slower, larger backup to ensure that the restore process is as fast and reliable as possible.
 See Section 5.1.7, "Compression Options" for information about making compressed backups.